-My own experience tells me that until we acknowledge that we see the “flames,” any comfort we offer will come across as tone deaf, inappropriate, absurd, dangerous, and stupid.
-Firefighters know that a hot spot ignored quickly become a conflagration.
+My own experience tells me that until we acknowledge that we see the “flames,” any comfort we offer will come across as tone-deaf, inappropriate, absurd, dangerous, and stupid.
+Firefighters know that a hot spot ignored quickly becomes a conflagration.
 Denial endangers us.
 It is not our friend.
 Action is.
-We can become the shield which keeps them safe.
+We can become the shield that keeps them safe.
 We accomplish this by facing what is at hand and acknowledging adoption complexity.
 We must talk about it.
 Validate it.
 Mitigate it.
 In that context of truth, we can connect with our children’s reality with grace, love, and empathy and it will be grounded in reality.

 Such authenticity may be difficult—even painful—but it is essential.
 Otherwise, our relationships devolve into role play with each of us acting our character’s assigned part.
 Our kids deserve so much more.
 We have the power to create relationships built on truth, respect, and compassion.
 Our children will benefit immensely from this choice.
 In fact, our entire families will.

 Deal with the proverbial elephant in the room before everything spontaneously combusts.